 - 1. Login as the local system administrator ("Administrator") on the host system. - 2.
 Create a special user for running CHARON-VAX / CHARON-PDP.
-This user must have standard privileges.
-Please consult with your Windows User's Guide on details. - 3.
+This user must have administrative or standard privileges (in this case login as Administrator for manging NDIS drivers and running NCC utility).
+Please consult with Windows online documentation for details. - 3.
 Add this user to the CHARON-GRP group as it is described in this article and then reboot CHARON host. - 4.
 Login as the created user.